 Border gateway protocol is the way routers communicate with each other and is responsible for the communication between internet service providers.
-Every internet service provider is assigned with a unique ID which is known as an autonomous system (AS).
+Every internet service provider is assigned a unique ID which is known as an autonomous system (AS).

 As we can see from the picture above, it shows the interconnectivity of different internet service providers.
 AS4788 is Telekom Malaysia (TM), the direct connection betweenTelekom Malaysia to other providers can be achieved through the undersea fiber cable network.